How to Transition From an Unregistered to a Registered NDIS Provider

 Review each requirement in the applicable Practice Standards modules and assess your current state:

-For each requirement, identify whether you are compliant, partially compliant, or non-compliant.
+For each requirement, identify whether you are compliant, partially compliant, or not yet in place.
 This creates your roadmap for the work ahead.

 Common Gaps for Previously Unregistered Providers